Gchahm/EasySplitsy/clients/apps/ez-split-mobile/README.md

 ## Deploy to Android

+from this directory
+run `eas build -p android`

 ## Learn more

 To learn more about developing your project with Expo, look at the following resources: